 - May be hard to assemble on a windy day

 Baby can be the beach boss in this pint-sized and portable baby beach tent!
-If baby doesn’t feel like having guests in his pad, just roll down the door for a little privacy!
-He can still see all the other beach babies through the mesh sidewalls that will also bring in the sea breeze.
+If baby doesn’t feel like having guests in his pad, just roll down the door for a little privacy.
+He can still see all the other beach babies through the mesh sidewalls that let in the sea breeze.
 Available in four different colors and styles.